cncf/public-sector-user-group/charter.md

 ## Roadmap

 - Track CNCF Project adoption of [White House Executive Order on Improving the Nation’s Cybersecurity](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) guidance.
+- Provide guidance on governance models for CNCF sensitive projects that address steering concerns within the spirit of open source.
+- Open Source Memo on the benefits for open source and where the risk profile is for CNCF projects.
+- Breaking down regulatory guidance and mapping to CNCF projects / gaps
+- Collate and recommend data standards and formats for open source transparency (licensing, SBOM, build infra, contributors, governance).
+- Break down Government Open Source Requirements and mapping implementation of capabilities to CNCF projects.
+- Mapping compliance of security or other items from Government requirements (WH Executive Order 14028) to CNCF Project processes to show what CNCF projects are compliant.

 ## Governance

 ### Cross-group relationships

-Lifecycle management of applications is a broad and mainstream topic of Cloud Native computing; therefore this TAG may collaborate with other CNCF UGs, TAGs, and projects.
+The Public Sector is a broad vertical within Cloud Native computing; therefore this TAG may collaborate with other CNCF UGs, TAGs, and projects on various efforts.

 ## Contact